 Two teachers, man-hungry Doris and restrained Marian, visit the Yorkshire moors a year after friend Evelyn disappeared there.
 On a stormy night, they take refuge in the isolated cottage of ...
 See full summary »

 When an attractive young girl is murdered, suspicion falls on several members of the local tennis club.
-It falls to Police Inspector Halloran to sort out all the red herrings, and finally after a confrontation at the top of the local church spire, arrest the culprit.Written by
+It falls to Police Inspector Halloran (Sir John Mills) to sort out all the red herrings, and finally after a confrontation at the top of the local church spire, arrest the culprit.Written by

 11 of 11 people found this review helpful.

 Was this review helpful to you?